Sunderganesh7/Port-scanner/README.md

 This project is a **GUI-based Network Port Scanner** developed using Python.
 It allows users to scan a target system (IP address or hostname) and identify **open ports** within a given range.

-The application uses **socket programming and multithreading** to perform fast and efficient port scanning, with a clean and user-friendly interface.
+The application uses **socket programming and multithreading** to perform fast and efficient port scanning, along with a clean and user-friendly interface.

 ---